travishalle/Journal/README.md

 Create a model object controller called `JournalController` that will manage creating, deleting and updating journals.
 Steps 6 and 7 are going to take a little bit of thinking.
 Give it your best shot!
 If you are stuck for more than 20 minutes send a message in the queue channel.

-1. Add a new `JournalController.swift` file and define a new `JournalController` class within the class.
+1. Add a new `JournalController.swift` file and define a new `JournalController` class within then class.
 2. Create a `shared` property as a shared instance.
 3. Add a `journals` array property, and set its value to an empty array of `Journal`.
 4. Create a `createJournalWith(title: String)` function that takes in a `title`.
 It should create a new instance of `Journal` and add it to the `journals` array